vnguyen42/Tradingview-Access-Management-Secured/README.md

 <ul>
 <li>username - Your tradingview username</li>
 <li>password - Your tradingview password</li>
+<li>API Key - Your desired API key to auth all GET/POST requests (authentication with X-API-KEY in headers of requests)</li>
 </ul>
 Please note that access management apis will only work if you have Premium Tradingview subscription.